Organized by Centre de Recherche et d’Action pour la Paix (CERAP), home of the West Africa Regional Hub of Evidence in Governance and Politics (EGAP)

 In order to be eligible for the workshop, applicants must:

 Be currently based at a university, government, or civil society organization in Africa

 Be able to follow a course in English

 Have training in the social sciences, with at least some portion of their higher education from an African institution

-CERAP and EGAP will cover the financial costs of transportation to and from the workshop location, accommodations (for attendees from outside Abidjan), lunch/snacks at the workshop, and a celebratory dinner, along with a stipend for other meal expenses.
-If selected to attend the workshop, participants must arrive before the morning of July 18 and be in attendance through the evening of July 22.
+CERAP and EGAP will cover the financial costs of transportation to and from the workshop location, accommodations (for attendees from outside Abidjan), lunch/snacks at the workshop, and an opening dinner, along with a stipend for other meal expenses.
+If selected to attend the workshop, participants must arrive before the morning of Monday, June 24, and be in attendance each day through the evening of Saturday, June 29.

+Participants must sign a liability waiver.
 Applications are currently open.
 To apply, please visit this page and complete the form found there, including uploading your CV.
 Please note that applications will not be considered complete without an attached CV.
-Applications are due by end of day on Sunday, May 1, 2022.
-For any questions, please contact firstname.lastname@example.org and email@example.com.
+Applications are due by 23:59 GMT on Friday, March 1, 2024.

 The Centre of Research and Action for Peace (CERAP) is a research center and higher education institution in Côte d’Ivoire.
 It was established in 1962.
 CERAP’s mission is to contribute to the building of a world of justice and peace through education and community outreach.
 It offers both undergraduate and graduate academic programs.
 CERAP has implemented projects on reconciliation and violence mitigation since the Ivorian political crisis.
 CERAP is also home to a publishing house, Editions du CERAP, which contributes to the promotion of African writers.